Glinrens-corner/thorp_shuffle/README.md

  * the algorithm can calculate the shuffled position efficiently.
  * the algorithm is cryptographically secure.

 The thorp shuffle naturally fulfills the first two requirements.
-The mentioned paper show the thrid one.
+The mentioned paper show the third one.

 ## Thorp as a Shuffle